ARMmbed/mbed-client/docs/Introduction.md

 ```

-### The Client Registration Interface
+### The Client Registration feature

-The client uses the Client Registration Interface to register with mbed Device Server, update registration and deregister.
+The client uses the Client Registration to register with mbed Device Server, update registration and deregister.

 Currently, only one-to-one client-server registration is supported.
 One-to-many client-server registrations will be supported in an upcoming release.

-The Client Registration Interface includes multiple sub-features.
+The Client Registration includes multiple sub-features.
 Currently supported:

 - [Register](#the-register-feature)
 - [Update](#the-update-feature)